iArpitVerma/Leaf_Identification/README.md

 ## Important to note

 - The `tflite` model has been trained to detect only a subset of the diseases.
 This includes:
-    - Apple Healthy
-    - Apple Black Rot
-    - Apple Cedar Rust
-    - Potato Early Blight
-    - Potato Healthy
-    - Potato Late Blight
-    - Pepper Bell Bacterial Spot
-    - Pepper Bell Healthy
     - Tomato Healthy
     - Tomato Early Blight
-    - Tomato Late Blightg
+    - Tomato Late Blight
     - Tomato Leaf Mold
-    - Grape Healthy
-    - Grape Black Rot
-    - Grape Esca
+    - Tomato Target Spot
+    - Tomato Spider Mites
+    - Tomato Septoria Leaf Spot
+    - Tomato Bacterial Spot
     - Not Valid
-- The size of the dataset was around 30,000 photos which is sufficient enough to make the model recognize selected  diseases, but it faces problems sometimes.
+- The size of the dataset was around 36,000 photos which is sufficient enough to make the model recognize selected  diseases, but it faces problems sometimes.
-- The dataset was taken from [KAGGLE](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset).
+- The dataset was taken from [KAGGLE](https://www.kaggle.com/datasets/sadmansakibmahi/plant-disease-expert?select=Image+Data+base).

 ## Contributing